Despite a complete lack of facilities for beginners in Hong Kong, Andrew Leung is making it easier for Hong Kongers to learn his beloved sport: polo.

 What spawned the idea of the Hong Kong Beginner’s Cup was when I first went to Tianjin, China and I saw that everything was under one roof.
 There was a hotel next to the polo ground, there was a shuttle service to pick you up from the airport; it was just so easy.
 Not only that, they have six Argentinian instructors teaching full time, so people can learn very quickly.

-I found some people from Hong Kong who were interested in learning to play polo, and now we go once a month to Tianjin, and on 13/14 October, the first Hong Kong Beginner’s Cup will be held.
+I found some people from Hong Kong who were interested in learning to play polo, and now we go once a month to Tianjin, and on 13/14 October 2018, the first Hong Kong Beginner’s Cup was held.

 What’s your biggest hope that these beginners are getting out of learning to play this sport?